Click and jump to

 Deeper Learning provides a professional learning experience like no other.
-Educators connect, inspire, build, imagine, reflect, and learn to make schools more student centered, more meaningful, and more equitable.
-Need some assistance making the case on why you should come to San Diego this March?
-We’ve got you covered to help you convince your boss to attend and fund your trip!
+Educators connect, inspire, build, imagine, reflect, and learn to make schools more student-centered, more meaningful, and more equitable.
+This year, your DL27 registration also unlocks the National Summit on Improvement in Education — two premier events for one investment.
+Need help making the case to come to San Diego this March?
+We’ve got you covered.

-Here are some tips and resources such as an email/letter template you can use to make your case to your boss, school, district, or organization leader to approve and fund your learning experience.
+Below are tips and resources — including an email/letter template — you can use to make your case to your school, district, or organization to approve and fund your learning experience.

-Rationale for Attending DL (Download and share with your boss)
+- Rationale for Attending DL27 (download and share with leadership)

-Band Together (Gather a group of teachers to ask your boss)
+- Band Together (gather a group of colleagues to ask together)

 Creative Funding Options

-We want all educators, leaders, and change-makers to experience DL26, but know that registration and travel costs can be a barrier.
-Below are our recommendations for how you can receive support to fund your investment in DL26.
+We want all educators, leaders, and changemakers to experience DL27 + Summit 27, but know that registration and travel costs can be a barrier.
+Below are our recommendations for how you can fund your investment in two conferences for one ticket.

-Either individually or with a team, make a case for how attending DL26 will benefit not only your personal development but also your team or department.
-Present a proposal outlining the value you’ll bring back to the organization and offer to host a lunch-and-learn to share the most important learnings.
+Either individually or with a team, make a case for how attending DL27 + Summit 27 will benefit not only your personal development but also your team or department.
+Present a proposal outlining the value you’ll bring back to the organization, and offer to host a lunch-and-learn to share the most important learnings.

-Reach out to local businesses or corporate sponsors, especially those that might have a philanthropic arm investing in education, and ask if they would be willing to sponsor your conference attendance in exchange for a mention or endorsement.
-You could offer to wear their logo, give them a shout-out on social media, or even write a blog post highlighting their support.
+Reach out to local businesses or corporate sponsors with a philanthropic arm in education.
+Offer to wear their logo, give them a shout-out on social media, or write a blog post highlighting their support.

-Some professional associations offer scholarships or grants to members.
+Some associations offer scholarships or grants to members.
 If you’re a member, find out if they’ll help cover your conference costs.
-If you’re interested in joining an association, you can start by looking for ones aligned with your role and/or region.

 Pre-Conferences